jediwright/local-first-series/README.md

 ## Read More

-The full account — what was built, what broke, what the AI wrote that shouldn't have shipped, and what the governance framework is — is published at [Systems of Thought](https://www.systemsofthought.com).
+The full account: what was built, what broke, what the AI wrote that shouldn't have shipped, and what the governance framework is published at [Systems of Thought](https://www.systemsofthought.com).

 ---